Archiving

 ARCHIVING_MODE | :mode | "enabled", "limited", or "disabled" | "disabled" | Controls who can use archiving. |

-ARCHIVING_DATA_DIR | :data_dir | path string | (none) | Directory where snapshot files are stored. |
+ARCHIVING_DATA_DIR | :data_dir | path string | (none) | Directory where local snapshot files are stored. |

 ARCHIVING_SERVE_HOST | :serve_host | hostname string | (none) | Dedicated hostname for serving archived HTML. |